 With this in mind, coupled with the fact that the series is a long-running staple of the Japanese publisher’s catalog and Tekken 7 has sold over 3 million copies worldwide since release, we can more or less guarantee Tekken 8 at some point in the future.
 Tekken is so entrenched as a gaming brand that the mediocre critical response to Tekken 7 has had little to no impact on sales.

 A healthy Tekken 7 eSports microcosm helps as well, with Bandai Namco presumably keen to keep it going through the Tekken World Tour format and events like EVO Championship Series.

-Nowadays, Bandai Namco releases Tekken games at a much slower rate compared to the halcyon days of the late 1990s-early 2000s when developer unleashed six Tekken games (and arguably the best in the series) in the space of 10 years between 1994 and 2004.
+Nowadays, Bandai Namco releases Tekken games at a much slower rate compared to the halcyon days of the late 1990s-early 2000s when the developer unleashed six Tekken games (and arguably the best in the series) in the period of 10 years, between 1994 and 2004.

 Since then, Bandai Namco has staggered mainline game releases to make way for spin-offs and questionable crossovers with the likes of Pokémon.
 For example, there was a six-year gap between Tekken 6 and Tekken 7.
 If we use this lull as a frame of reference, Tekken 8 could release anytime between now and 2023.